rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/_index.md

 ![Network Endpoint for User Interface package](/images/tutorials/turtlesim/UI-endpoint.png?classes=border,shadow&width=60pc)

-## Deploy Turtle package
-The procedure for deploying the _Turtle_ package is similar to that of any package whose deployment depends on another deployment.
-A deployment of _Turtle_ depends on the running deployments of the _Command Center_ and the _Simulator_, that is **COMMAND CENTER deployment** and **SIMULATOR deployment**.
-You may provide a name for the deployment say `TURTLE deployment` To add multiple dependent deployments, click **Add dependency** and select the desired deployment ID for each dependent deployment.

 If the deployment fails, click **Deprovision deployment**; delete the corresponding package; create the package and deploy it again.